 - BPS and BPF are nearly as hormonally active as BPA, which may still interfere with the endocrine system.4

-- Studies show that bisphenol-free plastics can still release chemicals, especially when exposed to heat, sunlight, or acidic foods.
+- Studies have shown that bisphenol-free plastics can still release chemicals, particularly when exposed to heat, sunlight, or acidic foods.4

 Does BPA-Free Plastic Release Harmful Chemicals?

-Yes, and heat plays a big role.
-Studies have shown that plastic—whether BPA-free or not—can degrade over time and leach chemicals into food and beverages.
+Yes, and heat plays a significant role.
+Studies have shown that plastic, whether BPA-free or not, can degrade over time and leach chemicals into food and beverages.
 The risks increase when:

 - Plastic is exposed to heat (microwaving, dishwashing, or leaving a water bottle in a hot car).

-- The plastic is scratched or worn—tiny cracks can release more chemicals.
+- The plastic is scratched or worn, and tiny cracks can release more chemicals.

 - Fatty or acidic foods interact with the plastic, pulling chemicals into your food.